 Share original and curated content that matches your target audience’s interests.
 Communicate with your target audience through Facebook messenger.
 Another option is to run targeted ads and Facebook messenger ads.
 Use a Facebook messenger chatbot to answer questions about your mobile app.

-Publish videos that are entertaining or educational, or both 🙂 You can chose to show a behind-the-scenes look into your company.
+Publish videos that are entertaining or educational or both :) You can choose to show a behind-the-scenes look into your company.
 Explain how to use your mobile app.
-Highlight major features of your mobile app.
-Remember to include call to actions in the description box below the video.
+Highlight the major features of your mobile app.
+Remember to include a call to actions in the description box below the video.

 There are many ways to take advantage of social media.
 The examples above are just a few.
 Don’t be afraid to experiment with different platforms and mediums to discover what works best for your brand.